Working memory and reading difficulties

-In this one-hour seminar, Dr Banales will discuss the methods of intervention for children with dyslexia, including the role of verbal working memory training in treating reading difficulties.
+In this two-hour seminar, Dr Banales will discuss the methods of intervention for children with dyslexia, including the role of verbal working memory training in treating reading difficulties.
 She will also discuss the implications of poor working memory in the classroom and how these difficulties may be supported.

 This seminar should provide attendees with a clearer understanding of the way verbal working memory and dyslexia interact, and offer further information about interventions and the methods used in treatment to combat learning difficulties and poor reading skills.

 Who should/should not attend?
 Any prerequisites, assumed/required knowledge:

 Teachers and clinicians who are involved with children who present with dyslexia and reading difficulties, and who are interested in learning more about the relationship between and treatment options for working memory and poor word reading.

 Robert Menzies College is located on campus at Macquarie University.
 Access to the seminar room is through the gate on University Road- please refer to the map provided for access details.

 On campus Parking Permits can be purchased at a special rate of $6.00.
 Please refer to the campus map for parking locations.